intervalia/angular-tools/ivAngularTools/ivOnCmd/README.md

 });
 ```

-But when I had hundreds of these buttons, or other DOM elements, it got to be a massive process writing each of these `click` handlers.
+But when I had hundreds of these buttons, or other DOM elements, it got to be a massive process.

-Angular helped improve this by allowing you to set the click handler via the `ng-click` directive, like this:
+Angular helped fix this by allowing you to set the click handler via the `ng-click` directive, like this:

 ```html
 <div class="main-wrapper" data-ng-controller="myCtrl">